Mega-Fi/megafi-docs/landing/docs/auto-pools/strategy-modes.md

 - You expect ETH price to fall
 - Market shows bearish trends
 - You want protection against downside

+> **Hedge with Options**: In bear markets, consider complementing Bear Mode with put options from [Hedge](../hedge/overview.md).
+Options provide additional downside protection while fees from your Auto-Pools position can help offset option premiums.

 ### Dynamic Mode
 Choose when: